 The development, review, and approval process for a Preliminary Standard (see Preliminary Standard) is the same as for a full Open Group Standard.

 The Fast Track Process is a variant of the Company Review Process applied when a specification is brought forward by a Platinum member (the Sponsor).

 The process commences with the Sponsor informing The Open Group Executive Management of its intent to submit a proposal for Company Review of a Candidate Specification.

 The Sponsor must be prepared to undertake the circulation and subsequent editing of documents, and supply written confirmation of willingness to comply with The Open Group commercial and legal conditions (as defined in the Standards Adoption Criteria).

-After consulting with any relevant Forum(s), Work Group(s), and if applicable The Open Group Governing Board, The Open Group Executive Management will indicate its willingness to accept the submission.
+After consulting with any relevant Forum(s), Work Group(s), and if applicable The Open Group Governing Board, The Open Group Executive Management will indicate its willingness to accept the submission into the Fast Track Process.
 This decision will take into account stated priorities of customers and vendors and the availability of resources.
 The Open Group Executive Management must inform the Governing Board of any Company Review submissions that it rejects from consideration, including the rationale for rejection, unless the submitters expressly request to maintain their confidentiality.

 At this stage The Open Group Executive Management appoints an individual, The Open Group Manager, to manage the process and be responsible for the correct execution of the Company Review.

 At this stage, the submitter must make the document available.
 The submitter may either deliver the document to The Open Group for electronic distribution, or provide a pointer to the location of an electronic version of the document in a manner acceptable to The Open Group Manager.
 If there is any significant delay compared to the original plan, the Governing Board may resolve that the Company Review has failed.